Marion County Public Library System: Marion Oaks Public Library

 The Marion Oaks Public Library began as a result of community members coming together to provide public library service to the community.
 Volunteers of the Friends of the Library raised the funds, secured the current location in the Marion Oaks Community Center, and staffed the Marion Oaks location with the express desire that it become part of the library system.
 In 1996 their hopes were realized when the Marion Oaks Public Library became part of the Central Florida Regional Library System and subsequently part of the Marion County Public Library System.

 Reddick Public Library

 In 1988 the Reddick Public Library opened in a church fellowship hall.
-Since then it has moved into the former Reddick Elementary School media center and continues to serve the community members in the northwest area Marion County after being leased to the Marion County School Board.
+Since 1993, then it has moved into the former Reddick Elementary School media center and continues to serve the community members in the northwest area Marion County after being leased to the Marion County School Board.
+Reddick Public Library had its 35th anniversary in 2023.
 Operations originally funded by the Town of Reddick were gradually assumed in the library system's budget.